Glossary | FAQs | Press Area | Links | Articles

 Google

-The market leading internet search engine.
-At one point boasted a market share in excess of 78% of all internet searches.
+The market leading Internet search engine.
+At one point Google boasted a market share in excess of 78% of all Internet searches (93% of the Spanish market).
 Google’s market share has dropped, but it is still the ‘big one’ that search engine marketers focus on.
 Google went public with it’s controversial IPO during spring/summer 2004.
+Google is a play on the word googol, which was coined by Milton Sirotta, nephew of American mathematician Edward Kasner, to refer to the number represented by 1 followed by 100 zeros.
+Google's use of the term reflects the company's mission to organize the immense amount of information available on the web.

 Hit